Solexki/tvdatafeedclient-js/README.md

 - If you’re introducing a new feature or a breaking change, open an issue first so we can discuss it.

 Let’s build something better together.

 ---

+## Change Log

+# 2.0.0 - 2025-08-21

+- Migrated project to TypeScript.
+- Changed module format from commonJS to ES Modules.
+- **Breaking Change:** You now need to destructure imports: `js const { TradingViewClient } = require("tvdatafeedclient-js")`

+`js import { TradingViewClient } from "tvdatafeedclient-js";`

+- Project is properly typed and better DX.

+---